-TRINITY BAPTIST CHURCH Southern Baptist
+TRINITY BAPTIST CHURCH

-Rev. C.F.
+Southern Baptist Rev. C.F.
 Powell 4th and Jackson

-SAINT JOHN BAPTIST CHURCH 400 Mable St. Rev. C.W.
+SAINT JOHN BAPTIST CHURCH

+400 Mable St. Rev. C.W.
 Allen, Pastor

-PENTECOSTAL CHURCH OF JESUS CHRIST So.
-Miles and Gracy St. 364-5119 Rev. Joseph A., Myers
+PENTECOSTAL CHURCH OF JESUS CHRIST

+So.
+Miles and Gracy St. 364-5119 Rev. Joseph A. Myers

 Everyone has known the anguish of a problem which they cannot solve.
 For some, it might be a serious illness or even sudden death; for others, financial insolvency, emotional conflict or family strife.
-In these bad times, we fall to our knees and ask God for help.
+In these bad times, we fall to our knees and ask God for belp.
 However, such 'everests' of despair are few and far between.
 But what about the rest of the time?
 How about the everyday mountains that plague us so?
 If God can help us conquer our unusual crisis-peaks, then He can easily help us conquer our daily peaks.
 If we will just turn to Him all the time, our days will be brighter and our burdens lighter.
 Our major problems will not seem so big, so tragic.
 Don't let your everyday mountains, so vividly pictured here by the artist, conquer you.
-Overcome them by leaning on God.
-He will sustain you.
+Overcome

-FIRST METHODIST CHURCH

-Dr. Jordan Grooms, Pastor 501 North Main
+FIRST METHODIST CHURCH Dr. Jordan Grooms, Pastor 501 North Main later